-Altix, CXFS, IRIX, NUMAlink, Octane, Performance Co-Pilot, SGI, SGI ProPack, the SGI logo, Silicon Graphics Fuel, Silicon Graphics Prism, Silicon Graphics, Supportfolio, and XFS are trademarks or registered trademarks of Silicon Graphics International Corp. or its subsidiaries in the United States and other countries.
+Altix, CXFS, IRIX, NUMAlink, Octane, Performance Co-Pilot, SGI, SGI InfiniteStorage, SGI ProPack, the SGI logo, Silicon Graphics Fuel, Silicon Graphics Prism, Silicon Graphics, Supportfolio, and XFS are trademarks or registered trademarks of Silicon Graphics International Corp. or its subsidiaries in the United States and other countries.

-AIX and IBM are registered trademarks of IBM Corporation.
-Brocade is a trademark of Brocade Communication Systems, Inc. Linux is a registered trademark of Linus Torvalds in the U.S. and other countries.
+AIX and IBM are trademarks of International Business Machines Corporation, registered in many jurisdictions worldwide.
+Brocade is a trademark of Brocade Communication Systems, Inc. InfiniBand is a registered trademark of the InfiniBand Trade Association.
+Linux is a registered trademark of Linus Torvalds in the U.S. and other countries.
 Legato NetWorker is a registered trademark of Legato Systems, Inc. Novell and SUSE are registered trademarks of Novell, Inc. in the United States and other countries.
 Mac OS is a registered trademark of Apple Computer, Inc. QLogic is a registered trademark of QLogic Corporation.
 Red Hat and all Red Hat-based trademarks are trademarks or registered trademarks of Red Hat, Inc. in the United States and other countries.
 UNIX is a registered trademark of The Open Group in the United States and other countries.
 NetBackup and Veritas are trademarks of Symantec Corporation or its affiliates in the U.S. and other countries.
 Microsoft, Windows, and Windows Vista are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 X/Open is a registered trademark of X/Open Company Ltd. All other trademarks mentioned herein are the property of their respective owners.